basho/jam/README.md

 * Date/time intervals
 * Week dates

-### Processing
+### Compilation

-The processing step converts the strings captured by parsing into a (possibly valid) date and/or time.
+The compilation step converts the strings captured by parsing into a (possibly valid) date and/or time.
 The resulting tuples will not be the same as Erlang's date/time tuples because this library permits fractional seconds, "incomplete" dates and times, and time zones.

 ### Validation

-The processing step only exercises as much knowledge about "real" times and dates as is necessary (e.g., knowing what years are leap years to properly interpret ordinal dates).
-A time such as "25:15" is a possible outcome of the parsing and processing steps, so validation functions are supplied.
+The compilation step only exercises as much knowledge about "real" times and dates as is necessary (e.g., knowing what years are leap years to properly interpret ordinal dates).
+A time such as "25:15" is a possible outcome of the parsing and compilation steps, so validation functions are supplied.

 ### Normalization